 - 8 Week Beginners Guide from Runner’s World

 - Running for Weight Loss by Women’s Running

 - Become a Runner by Women’s Health Mag

 Running Tips for Beginners

 - Good music

 I tried to run without music.
 Once.
 Guess how far I got?
 Let me tell you – not far.
 It was torture.
 I know there are people who can do it but I don’t know how!
 Good music is key for me.
-This is a fun playlist for 2014 from Tone and Tighten.
+Here is my go to Ultimate Pump Up Playlist.
+SO fun!

 - Good shoes